 Keep in mind that some of the rides have a bar that fits down over all the people in the seat.

-This is true for Big Thunder.
-Often, my kids don’t feel secure because I have the bar smooshed into my big belly, leaving a lot of room for them to bounce around.
+This is true for Big Thunder Mountain.
+Often, my little kids don’t feel secure because I have the lap bar smooshed into my big belly, leaving a lot of room for them to bounce around.
 They find it less scary to ride with each other, and I ride with my husband.
 A great tip for families at Disneyland (as most moms will have the bar hit them before their kids).
+A cast member may ask you to switch places to make sure kids are safe too.

 Disneyland Ride Weight Limits